 When it comes to property, many of us elect to play the long game.
 However, life does present some opportunities – some of which can only be realised with a property sale.
 Whether you are upsizing, downsizing, or offloading investments, achieving the right sale price can make all the difference.

 With high clearance rates the region over, an auction sales approach does present some advantages.
-It allows sellers to protect their reserve; it creates urgency; and can result in a quick definitive sale.
+It allows sellers to protect their reserve, it creates urgency, and it can result in a quick, definitive sale.